 This article is not written to make a judgement call on whether people should separate due to an illness, be it physical or mental.
 You cannot walk in someone else’s shoes or truly understand their situation.
 Instead, it is designed to offer practical, legal advice on the complexities that can arise in a case of divorce and mental health problems.

-“Mental health problems can affect anyone,” said Rachel Roberts, Managing Partner at the Stowe Family Law office in Leeds.
+“Mental health problems can affect anyone,” said Rachel Roberts, Regional Director at Stowe Family Law.
 “I once acted for a high-flying career woman who had been unhappy in her marriage for some time and ended up neglecting her business.
 She fell into debt, her business was about to collapse and eventually, her marriage ended.
 What followed was a severe episode of depression.”